Sequential Randomization Tests Using e-values: Applications for trial monitoring: Event-Only Monitoring (e-RTe)

 \subsection{Motivation}

-The binary e-RT requires knowing both the treatment arm and the outcome for every enrolled patient.
-In practice, this means a coordinator must ascertain whether each patient experienced the event or not---requiring follow-up, data entry, and outcome adjudication for all patients, including the majority who survive.
+The e-RTb requires knowing both the treatment arm and the outcome for every enrolled patient.
+In practice, this means a coordinator must ascertain whether each patient experienced the event or not---requiring follow-up, data entry, and outcome adjudication for all patients, including the majority who do not experience the event.

-In some settings, especially those embedded in electronic medical records (EMR) or when studying mortality in acutely ill patients, deaths are reliably captured but survivors may not be systematically followed.
-A death is an unmissable event; a survivor at day 28 requires active confirmation.
-This motivates a simpler variant: \textbf{e-RTd monitors only the stream of deaths, ignoring survivors entirely.}
+In some settings, events of interest are reliably captured but non-events require active follow-up.
+Examples include mortality in electronic medical records, oncology progression, or cardiovascular events.
+This motivates a simpler variant: \textbf{e-RTe monitors only the stream of events, ignoring non-events entirely.}

-The trade-off is explicit: by discarding information about survivors, we lose statistical efficiency (approximately $2.5\times$ sample size inflation compared with frequentist methods).
-What we gain is operational simplicity---the only data required are the arm labels on deaths, in the order they occur.
-No denominators, no follow-up windows, no survivor tracking.